Keiko Fujimori: Public and political image

 Fujimori has continued to promote her father's ideology of Fujimorism within Peru and her political career was her father's idea.
 The New York Times wrote that her political movement was created "to help whitewash" her father Alberto's legacy.
 She has been described as having an authoritarian, centre-right, right-wing populist, and far-right political ideology.
 According to Fujimori, she believes in leading Peru with a "heavy hand" and that democracy "cannot be weak ... must be supported by a solid principle of authority."
-If on one hand fujimoristas have the support of at least 10.9% of the population, on the other there also exists "antifujimorismo", a group of activists who strongly reject the legacy of her father and see in his daughter not only a threat but a complete reversal of democracy, and that is considered one of the most important political forces in Peru, despite her attempts to craft her image as a moderate.
+She has based some of her support from the Peruvian elite of European-descent.